Your browser is unsupported

 Verónica Gago

-The UIC Institute for the Humanities is excited to announce our 2025-2026 Visiting Fellow, the prominent activist and theorist Verónica Gago.
 Verónica Gago’s landmark work, Neoliberalism from Below: Popular Pragmatics and Baroque Economies (Duke University Press, 2017), in the words of one reviewer, consecrated her “as a new cartographer of popular practices, a philosopher of difference, and a pioneer of a renewed kind of philosophical anthropology of the economy.”
-She teaches political science at the University of Buenos Aires (UBA) and critical theory and gender theory at the Universidad Nacional de San Martín (UNSAM); in recent years, she has been a visiting fellow, scholar, or chair at institutions such as Georgetown University, NYU, the International Consortium of Critical Theory, and Columbia University; she currently occupies the Chaire internationale de philosophie contemporaine at the Université Paris 8.
-She has also just been awarded the LASA/Oxfam Martin Diskin Memorial Lectureship, given annually to “an outstanding individual who combines commitments to activism and scholarship.”
+She teaches political science at the University of Buenos Aires (UBA) and critical theory and gender theory at the Universidad Nacional de San Martín (UNSAM); in recent years, she has been a visiting fellow, scholar, or chair at institutions such as Georgetown University, NYU, the International Consortium of Critical Theory, Columbia University, and the Université Paris 8.
+Earlier this year, she was awarded the LASA/Oxfam Martin Diskin Memorial Lectureship, given annually to “an outstanding individual who combines commitments to activism and scholarship.”